-We have reviewed the condensed consolidated balance sheets of Foot Locker, Inc. and subsidiaries (the Company) as of May 4, 2019 and May 5, 2018, the related condensed consolidated statements of operations and comprehensive income for the thirteen week periods ended May 4, 2019 and May 5, 2018, the related condensed consolidated statements of changes in shareholders' equity and cash flows for the thirteen week periods ended May 4, 2019 and May 5, 2018, and the related notes (collectively, the consolidated interim financial information).
+We have reviewed the condensed consolidated balance sheets of Foot Locker, Inc. and subsidiaries (the Company) as of August 3, 2019 and August 4, 2018, the related condensed consolidated statements of operations and comprehensive income for the thirteen and twenty-six week periods ended August 3, 2019 and August 4, 2018, the related condensed consolidated statements of changes in shareholders' equity for the thirteen and twenty-six week periods ended August 3, 2019 and August 4, 2018 and cash flows for the twenty-six week periods ended August 3, 2019 and August 4, 2018, and the related notes (collectively, the consolidated interim financial information).
 Based on our reviews, we are not aware of any material modifications that should be made to the consolidated interim financial information for it to be in conformity with U.S. generally accepted accounting principles.